 - operational land of 'statutory undertakers', which covers mainly transport infrastructure such as ports, railways and roads

 For a full list of property types ineligible for nomination as an ACV, see Schedule 1 to the Assets of Community Value Regulations 2012.

 Published Nomination Lists

-The councils’ list of current ACVs and the list of unsuccessful nominations are available for download below.
+You can download the councils' list of current ACVs and the list of unsuccessful nominations below: